 Do you find your dog’s blood tests confusing?
-Do you wonder how useful the tests are?
+Or wonder how useful they are?

-Do you really need to do all the ones your vet recommends?
+Maybe you want to know whether you need to do all the tests your vet recommends.

-The charges can add up and you might want to prioritize where you spend your money.
+After all, the charges can add up.
+And you might want to prioritize where you spend your money.

-And that can be nerve-wracking because you worry about missing something important that could give you a better view into your dog’s health.
+But that can be nerve-wracking because you worry you may be missing something important.
+Something that could give you a better view of your dog’s health.

 Holistic veterinarian Randy Kidd DVM PhD told us he’s a bit of a maverick on this topic.
 But he holds a PhD in Clinical Pathology so he knows what he’s talking about when it comes to blood tests!

-We’re going to share with you his recommendations for the tests you might need at different stages of your dog’s life.
+I’m going to share his recommendations for tests you might need at different stages of your dog’s life.

 What Do You Want To Know?

-We all want the very best for our pets.
-But do you want a definitive diagnosis or are you willing to live with a little ambiguity?
+We all want the very best for our dogs.
+But do you want a definitive diagnosis or are you willing to live with a bit ambiguity?

-Are you a “wellness” person – using nutrition and supplements for preventive health – or a “treatment” person, waiting to take action until something goes wrong?
+Are you a “wellness” person who uses nutrition and supplements for preventive health?
+Or are you a “treatment” person, waiting until something goes wrong to take action?

 What Are Your Concerns?

-Is there something you’re afraid might happen to your dog that blood tests could reassure you about or confirm for you?
+Is there something you’re afraid might happen to your dog that a blood test can reassure you about or confirm for you?

-(This is a question that comes up a lot in vaccination decisions and titer testing too: are you afraid your dog will be harmed by the vaccine, or are you more afraid your dog will get a disease like parvo or distemper?)
+(This is a question that comes up a lot in vaccination decisions and titer testing too.
+Are you afraid the vaccine will harm your dog?
+Or are you more afraid your dog will get a disease like parvo or distemper?)